ncatlab/nlab-content/pages/15574.md

 * {#Law89a} [[F. W. Lawvere]], _Qualitative Distinctions between some Toposes of Generalized Graphs_ , Cont.
 Math. **92** (1989) pp.261-299.

-* {#Law89b} [[F. W. Lawvere]], _Display of graphics and their applications, as exemplified by 2-categories and the Hegelian "taco"_ , Proceedings of the first international conference on algebraic methodology and software technology University of Ioowa, May 22-24 1989, Iowa City, pp.51-74.
+* {#Law89b} [[F. W. Lawvere]], _Display of graphics and their applications, as exemplified by 2-categories and the Hegelian "taco"_ , Proceedings of the first international conference on algebraic methodology and software technology University of Iowa, May 22-24 1989, Iowa City, pp.51-74.

 * {#Law91a} [[F. W. Lawvere]], _[[Some Thoughts on the Future of Category Theory]]_ , pp.1-13 in Springer LNM **1488** (1991).